 In mathematics, the "x" and "y" values in an equation or a graph are referred to as "variables."

 In both math and science, dependent and independent variables can be plotted on the x and y axes of a graph.
+The convention is to use the independent variable as the x-axis and the dependent variable as the y-axis.
 There is typically a clear and obvious relationship between x and y shown on the graph.

-An example of this would be Boyle’s Gas Law where the pressure of a gas is inversely proportional to its pressure as long as the temperature remains constant.
+An example of this would be Boyle’s Gas Law where the pressure of a gas is inversely proportional to its volume as long as the temperature remains constant.

-In order to have come up with the equation for what is now Boyle’s Gas Law, Boyle himself would have had to conduct a series of experiments that measured the effect that altering the independent variable (temperature) had on the dependent variable (pressure).
+In order to have come up with the equation for what is now Boyle’s Law, Boyle himself would have had to conduct a series of experiments that measured the effect that altering the independent variable (pressure) had on the dependent variable (volume).
 This would have put both independent and dependent variables into a real life, practical context.
 Boyle was then able to devise his equation based on his observations of the independent and dependent variables.